llwp/website/docs/docs/getting_started/create_an_user_account.md

 Creating an user account will give you access to:

 - Create and manage your Projects
-- Set your Providers, Agents and Numbers
+- Set your Trunks, Agents and Numbers
 - Manage your user settings

 > If you already have a Fonoster account, you're all set here!
 [Log in](https://console.fonoster.io) and feel free to jump to the next step.